When we spoke to some professional photographers about the best camera tripod under $100, the opinions were mixed.

 Here are a few important things to consider before you shop for a budget tripod.

 Manufacturers often advertise the best feature of the tripod while describing the build quality.

 So, the description may mention ‘Aluminum alloy’ or ‘Carbon fiber’, where only the tubing is made of aluminum.
 Most other parts, including the locks, the knobs and the feet may be cheap plastic.

-When selecting the best tripod under $100, check for details about the build quality.
+When selecting the best camera tripod under $100, check for details about the build quality.